-The highest concentration of magnesium is actually in your brain and heart making these 2 vital organs extremely vulnerable to functional complication if magnesium deficiency is not addressed.
+The highest concentration of magnesium is actually in your brain and heart, making these 2 vital organs extremely vulnerable to functional complications if magnesium deficiency is not addressed.

-• Any kind of stress be it mental, emotional, or physical.
-Sympathetic nervous system (fight or flight) dominance creates depletion of magnesium.
+• Any kind of stress, be it mental, emotional, or physical.
+Sympathetic nervous system (fight or flight) dominance creates a depletion of magnesium.

 • Sugar consumptions and high starchy carb diets, surges in blood sugar deplete magnesium.
 According to Dr. Natasha Campbell-McBride, the body needs a minimum of twenty-eight molecules of magnesium to metabolize a single molecule of glucose.
 Phytic acids found in legumes and grains bind with magnesium and make it unavailable to the body.